Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 PKCE belongs in public local clients.
 Store tokens through the operating system secure storage when available, and keep local config under a user-owned directory.

-After the user signs in, use the OAuth access token for agent profile, worker, session, claim, and activity endpoints.
-The authenticated user must own the local worker and the local sessions it can see.
+After the user signs in, use the OAuth access token for agent profile, agent, session, claim, and activity endpoints.
+The authenticated user must own the local agent and the local sessions it can see.

-Find or create a local worker for the workspace, agent, and authenticated user.
+Find or create a local agent for the workspace, agent, and authenticated user.

 Store the returned agentId and workerId in local config.
-If the saved worker is rejected later, stop and ask the user to reconfigure instead of silently running against another workspace or agent.
+If the saved runtime is rejected later, stop and ask the user to reconfigure instead of silently running against another workspace or agent.

 • Workspace and agent.